 Our mission of delivering the very best care started nearly 100 years ago.
 Lucile Packard Children’s Hospital Stanford traces its roots to the Stanford Home for Convalescent Children, which was established in 1919 to care for children with long-term illnesses such as polio, tuberculosis and rheumatic fever.

 In 1959, the Stanford University Medical Center opened a new facility in Palo Alto, and moved the Stanford Home for Convalescent Children to the current campus.
 This helped strengthen the teaching and research ties between the hospital and the university and enabled us to provide care for more seriously ill children.

-Generous donations and support from across the community helped to fund our transformational expansion to the building set to open in December 2017.
+Generous donations and support from across the community helped to fund our transformational expansion to the building.

 How to build the best children’s hospital

 In December 2017, we opened the doors of our new hospital, and we’re ready to reflect on those lessons learned.

 “A children’s hospital is as good as its community wants it to be.
 In our case, the community has spoken loud and clear: they’ve made us one of the nation’s best.”